sriyogesh94/dcos-docs/1.9/administration/installing/update-a-node.md

 You can define a maintenance schedule to evacuate your tasks prior to changing agent attributes or resources. ⁠⁠⁠All tasks that are running on the agent at that time are killed when you change agent attributes or resources.
 Mesos treats re-registered agents as new agents.

 1. Define a maintenance schedule.
-For example, here is a basic maintenance schedule JSON file with the machines  (`machine_ids`) and maintenance window (`unavailability`) specified:
+For example, here is a basic maintenance schedule JSON file with the example machines  (`machine_ids`) and maintenance window (`unavailability`) specified:

     ```json
     {